jjwprotozoa/kidscallhome/docs/DEVICE_MANAGEMENT.md

 The system creates or updates device records with:
 - Device fingerprint (unique identifier)
-- Device type and name
+- Device type and name (with improved model detection)
+- Browser information (name and version)
+- OS information (name and version)
+- Device model (iPhone, iPad, Samsung Galaxy, etc.)
+- MAC address (for native Android apps, iOS blocks access)
 - IP address (if available)
+- Country code (ISO 3166-1 alpha-2) derived from IP geolocation
 - Last login timestamp
 - Which child used the device (for child logins)